poshjosh/automate-jamstack/README.md

 - An Amazon account (access key and secret key)

+- A git repository where your site content is.

 - A domain name (e.g _www.my-cool-website.com_) - optional

 Caveat: _You need to have [docker](https://www.docker.com/) installed._

-For more information on what `markdown` is scroll to the `markdown` section below
+For more information on what `markdown` is, scroll to the `markdown` section below

 ### Building ###